SanTechIT/CS180PRJ4/README.md

 Problems
 - MAJOR: (Tentative Done) Validate inputs for class/discussion/post Ids in reply/edit/delete actions
 - Ask if user wants to reply/edit/delete posts of another grouping?
-- MAJOR: Deleting a post from the ViewIndividualStudent menu causes the program to crash, don't know why
 - Voteboard shows only top-level posts (should be quick fix once Richard finishes Discussion's getPost method)

 # [Name] Design specifications